Danielle Ponter

 Danielle Ann Ponter (born 8 January 2000) is an Australian rules footballer playing for Adelaide Football Club in the AFL Women's (AFLW).
 She played for St Mary's and Essendon in her junior career, typically as a forward.
 Ponter was selected with pick 48 in the 2018 AFL Women's draft and made her debut in round 2 of the 2019 season.
 She was nominated for the 2019 AFL Women's Rising Star award in round 4.

+She is sometimes referred to as Danielle Paredes, which would have been her married name had she chosen to adopt the name of her spouse.

 Early life and education

 Danielle Ann Ponter was born on 8 January 2000 in Darwin, Northern Territory.
 She had a strong footballing background as part of the noted Rioli–Long family; she is the niece of former Essendon player Michael Long and the cousin of former Hawthorn footballer Cyril Rioli.

 Early football

 Ponter began playing for St Mary's at 11 in the under-16 female division of Northern Territory Football League (NTFL), in the 2011–12 season.

 Ponter competed at the 2014 AFL Women's Under 18 Championships for the Thunder Devils (a combined Northern Territory–Tasmania team) at 14.
 She competed at the next three championships and additionally played for the Central Allies in a state of origin match in 2017 and 2018.
 Ponter attended the 2018 AFLW draft combine and was a member of the 2018 AFLW Academy, one of 29 seventeen-year-old prospects.

 She played for Essendon's VFL Women's side in 2018, kicking six goals in six matches.
 Ahead of the 2018 AFLW draft, prospects nominated a state or region they wished to play in; Ponter chose South Australia, meaning Adelaide, as the only South Australian club, was the only team with an opportunity to select her.